Sithi5/simple-image-encryptor/README.md

 - Open a terminal or command prompt and navigate to the directory containing the program files.

-- Create a virtual environment by running `python -m venv venv`.

-- Activate the virtual environment by running `venv\Scripts\activate` on Windows or `source venv/bin/activate` on Linux/Mac.

-- Install the required cryptography module by running pip install -r requirements.txt.
+- Install the required cryptography module by running `pip install -r requirements.txt`.

 - Run the program by running `python image_encrypt.py folder_path operation [-p password]` in the terminal or command prompt, where: